echu/echu.github.io/_posts/2015-10-07-a-word-on-notation.md

 For code literals, I will also use backticks, `3`, `"abc"`, *etc*.

+I also use backticks to refer to paths on a filesystem, such as `/home/foobar`, and I use shell variable expansion `$YOUR_API_KEY` to refer to user-dependent environment variables.

 Finally, I use long variable names for naming functions, classes, modules, *etc*.
 I do this even when naming variables corresponding to mathematical objects:

 {% highlight python3 lineanchors %}